Modes

 </script>vertical

-Sets the datepicker orientation in the vertical mode.
-This mode will change the arrow action from left/right to the top/bottom, transitions will also be vertical
+Sets the datepicker orientation to vertical mode.
+This changes the arrow actions from left/right to top/bottom, and the transitions will also be vertical

 - Type: